danielbandeir/MedicalSystem/README.md

 # Medical System

-Hi, my name Is Daniel :wave: and I developed this open-source medical system that create multiples datasheet, to medicals and patients, and have a scheduling system too. =D
+Hi, my name is Daniel :wave: and I developed this open-source medical system that create multiples datasheet, to medicals and patients, and have a scheduling system too. =D

 ## Understand the structure folder